SiyuLiu0329/uq-hpc-guide2022/index.md

 ### 4.1 Example `slurm` Script ("Request") for Rangpur
 A `slurm` "request" comes in the form of `slurm` scripts.
 Lets create one.
 In your cluster terminal, type `nano slurm.sh` to create a file `slurm.sh`.
-Paste in the following content:
+Paste in the following content (remeber to replace the placeholder user name with your own):
 ```
 #!/bin/bash
 #SBATCH --time=1:00:00              # walltime limit (HH:MM:SS), job will be killed when this time is reached.